+The estimated number of premises types was:

+The estimated humber of premises types was.

+Retail shops 355

+Wholesale shops, warehouses 55

+Offices 239

+Catering, restaurants and bars 180

+Hotels, camp site, etc. 14

+Residential care homes 11

+Leisure and cultural services 75

+Consumer services 172

-The estimated number of premises types was: Retail shops Wholesale shops, warehouses 62 Offices 237 Catering, restaurants and bars 226 Hotels, camp site, etc. 12 Residential care homes 10 Leisure and cultural services 75 Consumer services 188 Other premises (not classified above) 33 No particular external factors that may impact on this service have been identified.
+Other premises (not classified above) 33

+No particular external factors that may impact on this service have been identified.
 There are two languages other than English identified as being significant in food businesses within the district.
 These are Bengali and Chinese, however the majority of proprietors of food businesses are able to speak adequate English or have somebody present at the premises that can translate.
 In any cases where there may be language difficulties the service would contact Essex Police (01268 775533) for details of an interpreter, or use a community interpreting service provided by Medway Council (01634 335578).

 These languages are not seen as placing a particular demand on the health & safety service.

 2.5 Enforcement Policy This service operates to a documented enforcement policy.
-3.0 SERVICE DELIVERY 3.1 Inspection Programmes 3.1.1 Programmed Inspections The number of Programmed Health & Safety Inspections for the period is = 280 .

-3.1.2 Carry Over Inspections The number of Programmed Health & Safety Inspections carried over from the last financial year is = 0 .
-3.1.3 Total Inspections Therefore the total number of Programmed Health & Safety Inspections for the period is = 280 .
-(See Appendix 3 for a breakdown) 3.1.4 Target The target percentage of inspection due is: High Hazard/Risk (Category A) = 98% Intermediate Hazard/Risk (Categories B1 - B4) = 98% Low Hazard/Risk (Category C) = 98% All Categories = 98% 3.1.5 Visits to Food Premises Health & Safety hazard spot and take appropriate action during planned food hygiene inspections.
-The estimated number of planned food hygiene inspections is = 300 .
-3.1.6 Revisits The estimated number of revisits for this plan period is = 120 .
-3.1.7 Special Initiatives 1.
-Work with HSE and other Essex Local Authorities in the "Backs!
-2005 Initiative".
-This will target the larger employers within the District where there is substantial manual handling.
-For the period between 13 th June and 8 th July, those employers will be visited solely for the purposes of focussing on back injury and pain.
-The target premises will be those in warehousing/distribution and supermarkets.
-The estimated number of visits is = 6.
-2. There will be other joint working initiatives, developed through the Essex Chief Environmental Health Officer's Occupational Health and Safety Group, with the assistance of the HSE.
-A working party of this group has been created to discuss and develop these initiatives.
+3.0 SERVICE DELIVERY 3.1 Inspection Programmes 3.1.1 Programmed Inspections The number of Programmed Health & Safety Inspections for the period is = 263 .
+3.1.2 Carry Over Inspections The number of Programmed Health & Safety Inspections carried over from the last financial year is = $\bf 0$.
+3.1.3 Total Inspections Therefore the total number of Programmed Health & Safety Inspections for the period is = 263 .
+(See Appendix 3 for a breakdown) 3.1.4 Target The target percentage of inspection due is: High Hazard/Risk (Category A) = 97% Intermediate Hazard/Risk (Categories B1 - B4) = 95% Low Hazard/Risk (Category C) = 95% 3.1.5 Visits to Food Premises Health & Safety hazard spot and take appropriate action during planned food hygiene inspections.
+The estimated number of planned food hygiene inspections is = 305 .
+3.1.6 Revisits The estimated number of revisits for this plan period is = 87.
+3.1.7 Special Initiative None.

-3. A survey of the District for premises falling to the Service for enforcement will be carried out on premises that were traditionally agricultural in use but where there has been diversification into service type industry.
-This will ensure that the database of premises is maintained and updated.
-The estimated number of sites surveyed is = 10.
 3.2 Health & Safety Complaints All serious health and safety complaints received, including anonymous complaints are investigated in accordance with the good enforcement principle of targeting, transparency, consistency and proportionality.
 The estimated number for this plan period is = 100 .
 3.3 Lead Authority Principle There are no formal or informal Lead Authority Partnerships set up for any health & safety business within Rochford District.
 3.4 Advice to Business Advice is provided to existing or proposed health & safety businesses, members of the public, other Council Service Departments and other persons.
 Advice is mainly person to person whilst Officers are carrying out visits/inspections but may also be following a telephone call or letters to the Housing, Health and Community Care Service.
 Officers aim to give advice in accordance with recognised guidance and codes of practice, and a range of advisory leaflets is available.
 The estimated number for the plan period is = 100 .
 The Council has regular meetings with the Chamber of Trade and Federation of Small Businesses who have been consulted on the Division's enforcement policy.
-3.5 Accident & Incident Investigation All notifications of reportable and non-reportable accidents, dangerous occurrences and cases of occupational ill health received are assessed in accordance with paragraphs 30, 31, 32 and 33 of the Health & Safety Commission's Enforcement Policy Statement.